Multiple Medications: Will They Work Together?

-You, your pharmacist and doctor can work together to lessen the chance of an interaction between medicines.
-Be sure to tell your doctor and pharmacist about all of the over-the-counter medicines, supplements and prescription medications you are taking.
+You, your pharmacist, and your doctor can work together to lessen the chance of an interaction between medicines.
+Be sure to tell your doctor and pharmacist about all of the over-the-counter medicines, supplements, and prescription medications you are taking.
 Listed below are some other general guidelines you can follow when taking medications.

 Before medication is prescribed, tell your doctor:

 - If you are allergic to any medications.

 - If you are currently taking any other medications (including over-the-counter medications).

 - If you are pregnant, think you might be pregnant or are trying to become pregnant.

 - If you have problems taking any medications.